-Crispy fried bacalaitos are a classic Puerto Rican street food made with a flour-based batter loaded with codfish, peppers, cilantro, and spices.
+Crispy fried Bacalaitos are a classic Puerto Rican street food made with a flour-based batter loaded with codfish, peppers, cilantro, and spices.
 These codfish fritters are known for their circular shape and the epic crunch you’ll hear when you bite into one.
 This recipe has instructions for making bacalaitos using fresh cod or salted codfish.

 If you love Puerto Rican cuisine, you must try bacalaitos.
 These codfish fritters are commonly enjoyed as street food across the island.
 They’re surprisingly easy to make and so satisfyingly crispy.